Anthony J. Pennings, PhD

 Posted on | October 22, 2015 | No Comments

 An underutilized creative technology that enhances the educational experience is a writing process called mind mapping.
 Mind mapping is a visual form of contemplation and word association that can be used for note taking, journaling, and creative thinking.
-Connecting words with branching lines and adding colors and images creates a mental dynamism that facilitates getting ideas into concrete form on paper or an electronic document that can be readily reviewed and shared.
+Connecting words with branching lines and adding colors and images creates a mental dynamism that facilitates getting ideas into a concrete form on paper or an electronic document that can be readily reviewed and shared.

 This post describes mind maps, how they are used, their value to students, and how they can be used for lectures, class exercises, and brainstorming activities.